 Running multisite clinical trials is complicated, expensive and time-consuming.
 NCATS is making the process more efficient for two adaptive Phase 3 clinical trials by leveraging the existing clinical research infrastructure and collaborative networks of its CTSA Program.
 Both trials are part of the Accelerating COVID 19 Therapeutic Interventions and Vaccines (ACTIV) public-private partnership.
 They seek to evaluate the safety and efficacy of drugs to treat COVID‑19 but focus on different approaches and levels of disease severity.

-Learn more about the ACTIV-1 trial, which launched in October 2020.
+Learn more about the latest results from the ACTIV-1 trial, which launched in October 2020.

-- The ACTIV-6 trial will test several existing drugs — an approach called drug repurposing — to see if they can provide safe, effective symptom relief and prevent hospitalization in people with mild to moderate COVID‑19.
+The ACTIV-6 trial will test several existing drugs — an approach called drug repurposing — to see if they can provide safe, effective symptom relief and prevent hospitalization in people with mild to moderate COVID‑19.
 Two CTSA Program hubs will serve as coordinating centers and partner with the Patient-Centered Outcomes Research Institute to expedite enrollment.
-ACTIV-6 is currently enrolling participants to test the safety and effectiveness of Ivermectin in treating mild to moderate COVID-19 symptoms at home.
+ACTIV-6 is currently enrolling participants to test the safety and effectiveness of several drugs, including ivermectin, fluvoxamine and fluticasone, in treating mild to moderate COVID-19 symptoms at home.

 Learn more about the ACTIV-6 trial, which was announced in May 2021.

-Rigorous clinical trials can deliver strong evidence on whether COVID‑19 treatments are safe and effective.
-The CTSA Program, including its Trial Innovation Network (TIN), played a key role in rapidly expanding enrollment in two randomized, placebo-controlled trials evaluating convalescent plasma as a treatment for people hospitalized with COVID‑19.
-The trials demonstrated a nimble and coordinated response to the nation’s public health need to bring safe, effective COVID‑19 therapies to patients sooner.
+The CTSA Program is playing a key role in clinical trials that aim to determine if convalescent plasma is a viable therapy for COVID-19.
+CTSA Program hubs rapidly expanded enrollment and accelerated data analysis in two randomized, placebo-controlled trials, CONTAIN COVID-19 and PassItOn, evaluating convalescent plasma as a treatment for people hospitalized with COVID-19.
+These studies demonstrate a nimble and coordinated response to bring safe, effective COVID-19 therapies to patients sooner.

-Read more about these clinical trials, which launched in September 2020.
+Read more about the CONTAIN COVID-19 and PassItOn clinical trials, which launched in September 2020.

 Leveraging Established Partnerships Accelerates Startup of Early COVID‑19 Studies